trisys3/koa-resource-react/README.md

 > find something wrong with it, please [open an issue][issues] and I will try
 > to fix it or guide you on how to fix it.

+Middleware for koa especially suited for IoT setups, or extremely complicated APIs, but flexible enough to be useful in any server or anywhere you use JavaScript.

 ### Install:

 ```bash